A Survey on Self-play Methods in Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{einforcement} learning (RL) represents a significant paradigm~\cite{sutton2018reinforcement} within machine learning, concerned with the optimization of decision-making processes through interaction with an environment.
-It's fundamentally modeled using a Markov decision process (MDP), a mathematical framework that describes an environment in terms of states, actions, transitions, and rewards.
-Within an MDP, agents operate by observing states, executing actions according to defined policies, receiving subsequent rewards, and transitioning to subsequent states.
+Reinforcement learning (RL) represents a significant paradigm~\citep{sutton2018reinforcement} within machine learning (ML), focused on optimizing decision processes through interaction with an environment.
+In RL, the environment is modeled as a Markov decision process (MDP), where agents observe states, take actions, receive rewards, and cause transitions to new states.
 The primary goal of RL algorithms is to derive the optimal policy that yields the maximum expected accumulated reward over time.
-Deep RL extends traditional RL by employing deep neural networks as function approximators~\cite{mnih2013playing}.
-This fusion of deep learning with RL has been instrumental in handling high-dimensional state spaces, contributing to breakthroughs in various complex tasks.
+Deep RL extends traditional RL by employing deep neural networks as function approximators to handle high-dimensional state spaces, contributing to breakthroughs in various complex tasks~\citep{mnih2013playing}.

-Moreover, the transition from single-agent to multi-agent reinforcement learning (MARL) introduces complex dynamics~\cite{rashid2018qmix,mahajan2019maven,yu2021surprising}.
-In MARL, the interdependence of agents' actions introduces significant challenges, as the environment appears non-stationary to each agent.
-The main issues in MARL are coordination, communication, and equilibrium selection, particularly in competitive scenarios.
-These challenges often lead to difficulties in achieving convergence, maintaining stability, and efficiently exploring the solution space.
+Transitioning from single-agent to multi-agent reinforcement learning (MARL) introduces complex dynamics~\citep{rashid2018qmix,mahajan2019maven,yu2022surprising}.
+In MARL, the interdependence of agents' actions presents significant challenges, as the environment appears non-stationary to each agent.
+In the context of MARL, environments can generally be categorized into cooperative and non-cooperative settings.
+In cooperative scenarios, all agents share a common objective and are incentivized to work together, often leading to formulations that maximize a joint reward.
+In contrast, non-cooperative settings involve agents with individual or even conflicting goals, where the success of one agent may come at the expense of others.
+In MARL, non-cooperative tasks are generally harder than cooperative ones because the absence of a shared reward prevents the effective use of centralized training, a key technique for mitigating non-stationarity in cooperative settings~\citep{foerster2016learning, foerster2018counterfactual, lowe2017multi, yu2022surprising}, thereby further aggravating non-stationarity.